The Science Party space policy is to:

 - Creating partnerships with Australian and international government stakeholders such as NASA, CSA, ESA and JAXA;

-- Providing structure for further research into space and space-based technologies; and
+- Facilitating further research into space and space-based technologies;

-- Developing space policy and legal refinements and initiatives to support the goals of the agency.
+- Developing space policy and legal refinements and initiatives to support the goals of the agency and international partner organisations;

-Space provides exciting opportunities for advancing humanity.
-Technological development occurring in space research and related fields has already provided us with new technology in the fields of communication, transportation, energy, physics and biology.
+1.2.
+Discussion: Space provides exciting opportunities for advancing humanity.
+Technological development in space research and related fields has provided new technology in communication, transportation, energy, physics and biology.
 Some of these technologies are used regularly by people all over the world.

-As an associate member of ESA, Australia would benefit economically (Canada receives an equal return or greater for every dollar they contribute to ESA).
-This is in addition to contracts and projects from other space agencies like NASA, and those in our region.
-The Japanese Space Exploration Agency (JAXA) in particular, presents outstanding growth and innovation opportunities for Australia.
+Australia needs to move from a Letter of Intent and formally commit to becoming an associate member of the ESA, in order to unlock the benefits of associate membership.
+Canada, for instance, is an associate member and receives an equal return or greater for every dollar they contribute to the ESA, in part due to preferential access to contracts relating to their work in this field.
+This is in addition to contracts and projects from other space agencies, like NASA, and those in our region.
+The Japanese Space Exploration Agency (JAXA) in particular presents outstanding growth and innovation opportunities for Australia.

-The Science Party believes that Australia has the potential to be not only a user of space and associated technologies, but also a hub of space investment and technological development.
-Australia provides an opportunity for a number of niche markets to develop and contribute to the international space industry.
+Australia has the potential to be not only a user of space technologies, but a hub of space investment and technological development.
+Australia provides an opportunity for niche markets to be developed and contribute to the international space industry.

 2. Incentivise Australian space infrastructure